Agnes-Kalunda/Hospital-crm/README.md

 ### Common Issues

-* *   **401 Unauthorized**: Check that you're including the JWT token in the Authorization header with the format: `Bearer YOUR_TOKEN`
+*   **401 Unauthorized**: Check that you're including the JWT token in the Authorization header with the format: `Bearer YOUR_TOKEN`
-* *   **400 Bad Request**: Check your request payload against the API documentation
+*  **400 Bad Request**: Check your request payload against the API documentation
-* *   **JWT Token Expiration**: JWT tokens expire after 1 hour; use the refresh token to get a new access token
+*    **JWT Token Expiration**: JWT tokens expire after 1 hour; use the refresh token to get a new access token

 ### Notification System

-* *   Real-time notifications for appointments and status changes
+*    Real-time notifications for appointments and status changes
-* *   Email notifications with
+*    Email notifications with
-* *   SMS integration for urgent communications
+*    SMS integration for urgent communications
-* *   In-app notification center with read/unread status
+*    In-app notification center with read/unread status

 ## Design Decisions

 ### Backend Architecture (Django)

-1. 1.  **Model Organization**:* *   Organized models into logical apps (patients, doctors, appointments, records) for better code organization and separation of concerns
+ 1.  **Model Organization**:* *   Organized models into logical apps (patients, doctors, appointments, records) for better code organization and separation of concerns
-1.     * *   Used Django's built-in user model with role-based authentication to distinguish between staff and doctors
+   * *   Used Django's built-in user model with role-based authentication to distinguish between staff and doctors
-1. 2.  **API Design**:* *   Used Django REST Framework for creating RESTful APIs with proper validation and serialization
+ 2.  **API Design**:* *   Used Django REST Framework for creating RESTful APIs with proper validation and serialization
-1.     * *   Implemented specialized endpoints (like available\_slots) to handle complex business logic
+     *   Implemented specialized endpoints (like available\_slots) to handle complex business logic
-1. 3.  **Time Zone Handling**:* *   Implemented proper timezone handling to ensure appointment times are correctly interpreted regardless of user location
+ 3.  **Time Zone Handling**:* *   Implemented proper timezone handling to ensure appointment times are correctly interpreted regardless of user location
-1.     * *   Store times in UTC in the database but display them in the user's local timezone
+   * *   Store times in UTC in the database but display them in the user's local timezone
-1. 4.  **Validation Logic**:* *   Added comprehensive validation in the appointment serializer to:* *   Prevent scheduling in the past
+ 4.  **Validation Logic**:* *   Added comprehensive validation in the appointment serializer to:* *   Prevent scheduling in the past
-1.     *     * *   Verify doctor availability for the selected day and time
+       *   Verify doctor availability for the selected day and time
-1.     *     * *   Check for appointment conflicts
+      *   Check for appointment conflicts
-1.     *     * *   Provide clear error messages
+       *   Provide clear error messages

 ### Frontend Architecture (React)

-1. 1.  **Component Structure**:* *   Organized components by feature (appointments, doctors, patients, records)
+ 1.  **Component Structure**:*  *   Organized components by feature (appointments, doctors, patients, records)
-1.     * *   Created reusable form components to handle CRUD operations consistently
+     *   Created reusable form components to handle CRUD operations consistently
-1. 2.  **Authentication**:* *   Implemented JWT token-based authentication with refresh tokens
+2.  **Authentication**:* *   Implemented JWT token-based authentication with refresh tokens
-1.     * *   Created a centralized authentication context for managing user state
+    *   Created a centralized authentication context for managing user state
-1. 3.  **Route Protection**:* *   Used role-based route protection to restrict access based on user role
+3.  **Route Protection**:* *   Used role-based route protection to restrict access based on user role
-1.     * *   Different navigation options for staff vs doctors
+    *   Different navigation options for staff vs doctors

-1. 4.  **Date and Time Handling**:* *   Ensured consistent date/time format between frontend and backend
+4.  **Date and Time Handling**:
+    *   Ensured consistent date/time format between frontend and backend
-1.     * *   Implemented proper timezone handling to avoid confusion
+      *   Implemented proper timezone handling to avoid confusion

 ## Database Schema